-Effective treatment of multiple sclerosis involves disease-modifying therapies.
+Effective treatment of MS involves disease-modifying therapies.
 DMTs are approved by the U.S. Food and Drug Administration (FDA) based on their proven ability to slow disease processes in MS. Switching DMTs is common among people with relapsing forms of MS. In a large observational study spanning 19 years, researchers followed 110,326 people diagnosed with relapsing-remitting MS. The study found that participants stopped one DMT and switched to another within six months 159,309 times.

-There are several reasons why you and your neurologist may decide to switch your MS treatment from one DMT to another, including side effects, disease progression, and a medication’s reduced effectiveness over time.
+There are several reasons you and your neurologist may decide to switch your MS treatment from one DMT to another, including side effects, disease progression, and a medication’s reduced effectiveness over time.

 These may be signs it is time to consider different treatment options.

-Switching DMTs is a decision you make in collaboration with your health care team.
+Treatment decisions are made in collaboration with your health care team.
 This process of considering your experiences and preferences along with your doctor’s expertise is called shared decision-making.
 It has been shown to improve the health outcomes of people living with MS.

 No one knows your MS symptoms better than you.
 Make sure to let your health care providers know about any problems and complications you may have.

 MyMSTeam is the social network for people with multiple sclerosis and their loved ones.
-On MyMSTeam, more than 177,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.
+On MyMSTeam, more than 195,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS.